Species of Interest: Bats

 During an extreme heat wave, several bats may enter the living quarters, seeking a cooler roost.
 This is when they’ll show up in places they normally don’t use.

-Big brown bats will hibernate in buildings (little browns don’t seem to.)
 In the winter, a big brown bat may leave its roost in the attic and fly around in the living spaces.
-This usually happens when the temperature of the attic roost changes dramatically, disturbing their hibernation—during a thaw, or during the very coldest part of the winter, if the attic is much colder than the rest of the house.
+This usually happens when the temperature of the attic roost changes dramatically, if the attic is much colder than the rest of the house.

 Disease risks: Rabies and histoplasmosis.
 Although the cases may be rare, bats can carry rabies.

-Bats are protected species in the state of Alabama.
+Bats are protected species in the state of Florida.

 If there’s a possibility that a person, pet, or livestock has been exposed to rabies, you are legally required to follow the directions of the county health department, no matter what your customer requests.
 Humanely capture any bat that had direct contact with a person, was in a room with a sleeping person, was around an unattended child, or was in a room with a mentally-disabled or impaired (i.e., intoxicated) person.
 Call the county health department.
 The bat must be kept cool, but not in a freezer, and submitted for testing.

 There’s one way in which bats are quite different from many of the other nuisance species you’ll deal with: for most of those animals, removing one nest site won’t affect the local population.
 But bats have so few young that the destruction of one maternal colony can probably hurt local bat populations.
 Please try to persuade your customers to accept an approach using nonlethal techniques.
 They are highly effective for bats.

 Wear leather gloves, disposable Tyvek™ coveralls, goggles, and a proper respirator.